Why is the Reserve important?

 By January, 2016, BVAS had raised a total of $1,560,000 towards the purchase—of this, $70,000 came from over 200 individual donors.
 Three local non-profits provided grants of $50,000 each: Preserve Calavera, North County Advocates, and the Wimberly Fund at Audubon California.
 In addition, the Buena Vista Lagoon Foundation donated $10,000.
 This community commitment and support paved the way for BVAS to receive a grant of $1.35 million from the Wildlife Conservation Board of the Department of Fish & Wildlife in December, 2015, which completed the funding needed to acquire the land.
 With this acquisition, BVAS became a landowner for the first time in its more than 65 years of existence.

-Currently, BVAS is seeking funding to create a restoration plan for the Wetlands Reserve, with the goal to restore it to its historic wetlands marsh/coastal sage scrub habitat.
-Because this property is directly adjacent to the Buena Vista Lagoon Ecological Reserve, it will eventually become an important part of the future restoration of the Ecological Reserve.
+Currently, BVAS is seeking funding to create a restoration plan for the Wetlands Reserve, with the goal to restore it to its historic coastal sage scrub habitat.
+Because this property is directly adjacent to the Buena Vista Lagoon Ecological Reserve, it provides rare and important uplands habitat for the Lagoon.

 If you are interested in making a donation toward future Wetlands Reserve restoration efforts, please donate to the Ridgway's Rail Society Fund.
 You can also read more about the Ridgway's Rail Society Fund which is a fund that supports land management and restoration, future land acquisitions, general conservation efforts, and advocacy.
 Make a donation to the Ridgway's Rail Society Fund.